markbosire/gcp-implementing-loadbalancing/README.md

         --allow tcp:80 \
         --network default
 ```
+Replace $FIREWALL with the specified firewall name in the instruction
 This creates a firewall rule to allow HTTP traffic (port 80) to our instances.
 Without this rule, the incoming web requests would be blocked by GCP's default firewall settings

 ### Step 5: Create a health check